xNewz/one-chat-api/README.md

 ### Features

 - Send Messages: Send messages to individual users or groups.
-- Send Files: Added support for sending files via form-data to allow seamless file transfers to users.
+- Send Files: Send files to users for easy sharing.
+- Send WebView: Send a webview to users for interactive content.
 - Broadcast Messages: Send messages to multiple recipients at once.
 - Send Locations: Share geographical locations with users.
 - Send Stickers: Send sticker messages to users.